-(4)(c)1.
-No person shall cause, let, permit, suffer or allow the emissions of unconfined particulate matter from any activity, including vehicular movement; transportation of materials; construction; alteration; demolition or wrecking; or industrially related activities such as loading, unloading, storing or handling; without taking reasonable precautions to prevent such emissions.

-- 3. Reasonable precautions include the following: - a.
+- (4)(c)1.
+No person shall cause, let, permit, suffer or allow the emissions of unconfined particulate matter from any emissions unit whatsoever, including, but not limited to, vehicular movement, transportation of materials, construction, alteration, demolition or wrecking, or industrially related activities such as loading, unloading, storing or handling, without taking reasonable precautions to prevent such emission. - 3.
+Reasonable precautions may include, but shall not be limited to the following: - a.
 Paving and maintenance of roads, parking areas and yards. - b.
 Application of water or chemicals to control emissions from such activities as demolition of buildings, grading roads, construction, and land clearing. - c.
-Application of asphalt, water, oil, chemicals or other dust suppressants to unpaved roads, yards, open stock piles and similar activities.

-- d.
-Removal of particulate matter from roads and other paved areas under the control of the owner or operator of the facility to prevent reentrainment, and from buildings or work areas to prevent particulate from becoming airborne. - e.
+Application of asphalt, water, oil, chemicals or other dust suppressants to unpaved roads, yards, open stock piles and similar emissions units. - d.
+Removal of particulate matter from roads and other paved areas under the control of the owner or operator of the emissions unit to prevent reentrainment, and from buildings or work areas to prevent particulate from becoming airborne. - e.
 Landscaping or planting of vegetation. - f.
 Use of hoods, fans, filters, and similar equipment to contain, capture and/or vent particulate matter. - g.
 Confining abrasive blasting where possible. - h.
 Enclosure or covering of conveyor systems. - 4.
 In determining what constitutes reasonable precautions for a particular facility, the Department shall consider the cost of the control technique or work practice, the environmental impacts of the technique or practice, and the degree of reduction of emissions expected from a particular technique or practice.

-[Rules 62-296.320(4)(c)1., 3., & 4.
-F.A.C.]
+[Rules 62-296.320(4)(c)1., 3., & 4, F.A.C.]

-[electronic file name: tv-4.doc]
+[electronic file name: tv-3.doc]